expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 - [Error Codes](#error-codes)

-## Properties
+## Methods

-### `Battery.isSupported`
+### `Battery.isAvailableAsync()`

-Shows whether this battery API is supported on the current device.
+Resolves with whether this battery API is available on the current device.
 The value of this property is `true` on Android and physical iOS devices and `false` on iOS simulators.
 On web, it depends on whether the browser supports the web battery API.

-## Methods

 ### `Battery.getBatteryLevelAsync()`